momen165/DevQuest/README.md

 ## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+📌 This project is public for portfolio/review purposes only.
+Please do not copy, reuse, or distribute the code.